jeffsf/pyDE1/README.md

 Python 3.9 is expected to be part of Debian "next".
 Until that time, https://github.com/pyenv/pyenv can be used to install a version of your choice.
 On a RPi 3B, a complete build too under 15 minutes.

-Development work is being done on *Buster* with Python 3.9.5 on a RPI 3B at this time.
+Development work is being done on *Buster* with Python 3.9.5 on a RPi 3B at this time.

 The `bleak` library is supported on macOS, Linux, and Windows.
 Some development has also been done under macOS.

-## Work In Progress

-* Provide graceful shutdown of all processes.
+## Short-Term Priorities

+* Provide Bluetooth discovery and device selection through API
+* Access logs through API
+* Manage unexpected disconnects and reconnects
+* Abort long-running actions, such as uploading firmware
-* Daemonize with supervision of Tasks and secondary processes.
+* Daemonize and provide Debian-compatible service script
 * Bring in [find-first-matching functionality](https://github.com/hbldh/bleak/pull/565) when available from release `bleak`.
-* Clean up the imports with likely a combination of pulling events and exceptions out, along with interface definitions.
-* Documentation, including more doc strings, and typing

 ## Known Gaps

-* Multiprocess logging needs to be unified
-* Access logs through API
-* Manage unexpected disconnects and reconnects
-* Abort long-running actions, such as uploading a profile or firmware
 * Timeouts on certain locks and await actions
-* Adding, removing, or replacing the DE1 or scale
-* Potentially move to `aiologger` to reduce logging delays
 * Single-command read of the DE1 debug register
 * Clean, descale, transport
-* Support for non-GHC machines in the API
+* Clean up the imports
-* Catalog of discovered BLE devices for the API
+* More doc strings and typing
+* Stand-alone documentation
 * Quick-start guide

 ## Other Work